ietf-wg-jose/json-web-proof/draft-jmiller-json-web-proof.md

 # Security Considerations

-* Requirements for supporting algorithms, see JWA
+* Requirements for supporting algorithms, see JPA
 * Application interface for verification
 * Data minimization of the protected header